-Flow-based NSF: An NSF which inspects network flows according to a security policy.
+An NSF which inspects network flows according to a Flow-based NSF: security policy.
 Flow-based security also means that packets are inspected in the order they are received, and without altering packets due to the inspection process (e.g., MAC rewrites, TTL decrement action, or NAT inspection or changes).
+(Note: Some existing firewalls store packets and look at the packets in logical order which is not order these are received in time.
+This document restricts flow-based NSF to this definition.)

-Security Service Provider: A provider of security services to the customers (end-users or enterprises) using NSF equipment purchased from vendors or created by the service provider.
+Security service provider: A provider of security services to the customers (end-users or enterprises) using NSF equipment purchased from vendors or created by the service provider.